ToucanToco/toucan-connectors/doc/connectors/micro_strategy.md

 * `viewfilter`: dict
 * `offset`: int, default to 0
 * `limit`: int, default to 100 (set it to `-1` if you want no limit)
+* `parameters` dict, optional.
+Allow to parameterize the viewfilter.

 ```coffee
 DATA_SOURCES: [